-Paying periodic dues is a necessary part of living in a planned development.
+Paying periodic dues is a necessary part of living in a planned community or development.
 You can (and should) find out what the current dues are before buying in.
 However, even if the dues are affordable now, what if they keep going up and up?
-Is there any limit on how high the homeowner’s association (HOA) can raise dues?
+Is there any limit on how high the homeowner's association (HOA) can raise dues?

 Unfortunately, the short answer is usually "no." An HOA can typically raise dues as much as it needs to in order to meet its annual budget.
 There are exceptions, however.
 This article will discuss some ways that increases in dues and assessments might be limited.

 To understand why your HOA might raise dues and assessments, you need to know what an HOA is and how it determines the amount of dues needed.
-An HOA is typically a nonprofit corporation, put in place to run the development.
+An HOA is typically a nonprofit corporation, put into place to run the development.

 Upon purchasing a home in a development, the owner automatically becomes a member of its HOA.
 HOAs are usually run by a board of directors, made up of individual members (homeowners) elected by all the members (owners).
 (In a brand new development, however, until a certain percent of the property is sold, the board of directors will likely comprise the developer and its representatives.)

 An HOA's responsibilities ordinarily include paying for the operation, maintenance, repair, and replacement expenses for all the common areas in the development.
 Expenses might include the costs of keeping a common pool cleaned and maintained, or paying for heating, lighting, and cleaning a common clubhouse.

 The HOA adopts an annual budget, which usually includes the cost of all ongoing maintenance and operation expenses, plus an additional amount for a reserve fund.
 (For more information, see Why an HOA Needs Sufficient Cash Reserves.)